TommyChenyixiao/M-ResGAT/README.md

 # M-ResGAT
-Boosting ResGAT for Paper Classification with Hierarchical Multi-hop Attention and Node-Level Attention Normalization
+Boosting ResGAT for Paper Classification with Hierarchical Multi-hop Attention